 Sweeping From The Half Guard

-The reason most people look for sweeps rather than submission from the half guard is the angle of alignment.
+The reason most people look for sweeps rather than the submission from the half guard is the angle of alignment.
 The basic notion of the half guard is not being on your back.
-In the half guard, there’s not attacking unless you’re on your side.
+In the half guard, there’s no attacking unless you’re on your side.
 It is as simple as that.
 You need to be lying on one shoulder, hiding your bottom arm from your opponent.
 This is going to allow you to move to either the outside or the inside of your opponent.
 Such maneuvering means you can off-balance your opponent easily and get on top.

 Speaking of underhooks, getting one is very often the crucial factor in both retaining and attacking from the half guard.
 Namely, once you’re on your side and you control the leg of your opponent with both of yours, you need to secure the upper body.
 The best way to do this is by propping up on your bottom elbow and sneaking your arm through the opponent’s armpit.
 The idea of an underhook is to place your arm as deep behind your opponent’s back so that you can completely neutralize one side of their body.
-Now you have their leg, their arm and, with proper angling, their posture, and base.
-Time for the perfect BJJ half guard sweep.
+Now you have their leg, their arm, and, with proper angling, their posture, and base.
+Time for the perfect BJJ half-guard sweep.

 Lucas Leite and his special Half Guard game and Half Guard Sweep